 - Fatigue or shortness of breath.
 These can be signs that your body doesn’t have enough iron, which can happen if polyps bleed.

 Talk to your doctor if you notice any of these signs.
 They don’t always mean that you have colon polyps or colon cancer.
 Other things like hemorrhoids, tears in the tissue inside your bottom, or some medicines can cause these symptoms.
-But it’s important to be sure.

 - Lower gastrointestinal series.
 Before this test, you drink a chalky liquid called barium, which makes your colon easier to see during an X-ray.